YashiBindal/jsTraining/README.md

 # ES6

-# Day 3: Code in es6/day3Collections
+# Day 3:

+-Code in es6/day3Collections

         -Create a map with Products Information based on Id, Name, Category, Price, Manufacturer.